nischalhp/Algorithms/docs/Understandings.md

  * Understanding stacks and queues and how they work is very important.
 With basic and right understanding, complex problems can be solved.

+ * Why queues are difficult to implement compared stacks?
+The reason being - Queues have rear and front i.e elements are added to the rear and removed from front.
+This makes it more complex to write as stacks just have one place to push and pop.